kly001/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+Both iterate over the items in an array and transforms them but '.forEach' does not return a new array, while '.map' DOES return a new array.

 2. What is the difference between a function and a method?

+A function is a piece of code that is called by name.
+A method is a piece of code called by name as well but it is also associated with an object.
+It is a function within a function.

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.

+Rule 1: Global(Window) Binding - the value of          'this' will be the window/console object.

+Rule#2: Implicit Binding -  the value of 'this'         will be the object to the left of the dot.

+Rule#3: New Binding - the value of 'this' is the specific instance of an object that is created and returned by the constructor function.

+Rule#4: Explicit Binding - the value of 'this' is defined whenever the bind, call or apply methods are used.

 5. Why do we need super() in an extended class?

+super() is used to tell the parent

 ## Project Set up